 You can now place the baking sheet into the freezer until set.
 Enjoy in a few hours, cold or at room temperature.

 Our little one does not want to be fed by us anymore- he is a big baby now, he can eat the food himself!
-But he can’t use utensils yet, and there are only a certain amount of ‘finger food’ I can serve him: Steamed broccoli he loves.
-Steamed purple potatoes, and cauliflowers are other favourites.
+But he can’t use utensils yet, and there is only a certain amount of ‘finger food’ I can serve him: Steamed broccoli he loves.
+Steamed purple potatoes and cauliflowers are other favourites.
 He has given up on bananas already, but he adores strawberries (although he makes a mess eating them!).
-I have made him polenta with nutritional yeast (for vitamin B) and grounding flax seeds (for omega 3) in his cereal, when he lets me feed him, but I was trying to find alternatives.
-This omelette has been a life saver.
+I have made him polenta with nutritional yeast (for vitamin B) and grounding flax seeds (for omega 3) in his cereal when he lets me feed him, but I was trying to find alternatives.
+This pancake has been a lifesaver.
 It has both flax seeds and nutritional yeast; it has veggies, and it has chickpeas which I don’t think I could get him to eat in another way.
 It’s also easy to make finger food- I just wait until it cools off a little and cut it in pieces.
 He LOVES it.
 The best part?
 Whatever he cannot finish will be mine!
-The below ingredients make two omelettes.
+The ingredients below make multiple servings.
 Oh, by the way, I know that the original recipe is an Indian tradition, and it is delicious.
 This should be similar but not quite (the original recipe uses soy milk if I’m not mistaken, and no nutritional yeast.
 This is a modified version, but not based on any ‘official’ recipe that I know of).

 - 1 1/2 cups chickpea flour (or you can grind your chickpeas in a blender yourself. )

-- 1/2 cup pre-cooked ingredients, such as spinach or broccoli.
+- 1/2 cup pre-cooked ingredients, such as spinach or broccoli (optional).
 Chop them small and set aside.

 - 1/4 cup nutritional yeast